grafana/metrictank/docs/metadata.md

 # Max number of metricDefs allowed to be unwritten to cassandra
 write-queue-size = 100000
 ```

+### Bigtable-Idx

+Similar to the cassandra idx, but uses bigtable.

 ## The anatomy of a metricdef